alttch/eva3/doc/lm/lm.rst

 :doc:`lm-cmd</cli>` console application.
 It can also be integrated into other subsystems and third-party programs using :doc:`lm_api`.

-Additionally, you can use :doc:`console applications<cli>` for better control of the :doc:`decision-making rules<decision_matrix>`.
+Additionally, you can use :doc:`console applications</cli>` for better control of the :doc:`decision-making rules<decision_matrix>`.

 LM PLC additionally introduces one more control and monitoring item: